 With over 500,000 items stocked for same-day and next-day delivery, RS has one of the most diverse and largest offerings in the MRO market.

-“We supply the full range of electrical products, have arguably the largest controls and automation range in our industry, a very large range of pneumatics and fluid power products and we cut right across the mechanical space, whether it be bearings or mechanical power transmission,” says Mike England, Managing Director, Northern Europe at RS.
+“We supply the full range of electrical products, have arguably the largest controls and automation range in our industry, a very large range of pneumatics and fluid power products and we cut right across the mechanical space, whether it be bearings or mechanical power transmission,” says Mike England, President EMEA, RS.
 “Add in our tools and consumables products, not to mention personal protective equipment and hazardous area equipment and you can see that RS offers customers the ability to consolidate a significant amount of their indirect spend portfolio to just one supplier.

-" We train our teams to understand customer requirements and then work with our suppliers to see how we can improve that experience " Mike England, Managing Director for Northern Europe, RS
+" We train our teams to understand customer requirements and then work with our suppliers to see how we can improve that experience " Mike England, President EMEA, RS

 “We also provide an extended sourcing service called Product Plus, so if a customer can’t find a product on the web or in the catalogue we have a team that will help them to find it,” adds England.